An SOS

 And know this-I wasn’t lying.

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
-Chumbley has also written two stage plays, “Clay,” regarding the life of Senator Henry Clay, and “Wolf By The Ears,” an exploration into American slavery.
+Chumbley has also written three stage plays, “Clay,” regarding the life of Senator Henry Clay, “Wolf By The Ears,” an exploration into American slavery, and Peer Review where 47 meets four earlier presidents.

 A Dreamer